 - 2 tsp vanilla

-- grease bottom of pan (I use 2 round pans or 1 9 by 13). preheat oven to 350 degrees.
+- grease bottom and sides of pan (I use 2 round 10inch pans or 1 9 by 13). preheat oven to 350 degrees.
 I would even suggest lining the bottom with parchment paper and then spraying.

 - Add eggs 1 at a time beating after each one.
 Beat in vanilla.

 - Add dry ingredients beating after each addition.

 - Add 1/2 of the milk, beat.
 Then add the other 1/2.
 Beat just until everything is combined nicely.

 - Spread batter about into pans making them about 2/3 full.
 You may have remaining batter (I sometimes make a few cupcakes.)